neumino/neumino.github.io/movies.md

 ### The Croods: A New Age
-*Released on 2020-11-25, vote average 7.7*
+*Released on 2020-11-25, vote average 7.5*

-After leaving their cave, the Croods encounter their biggest threat since leaving: another family called the Bettermans, who claim to be better and evolved.
-But after Eep and the Bettermans&#39; only daughter escape, the two families must put aside their differences to save them.
+After leaving their cave, the Croods encounter their biggest threat since leaving: another family called the Bettermans, who claim and show to be better and evolved.
+Grug grows suspicious of the Betterman parents, Phil and Hope,  as they secretly plan to break up his daughter Eep with her loving boyfriend Guy to ensure that their daughter Dawn has a loving and smart partner to protect her.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/GkXeVIfbJOw?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Happiest Season
-*Released on 2020-11-26, vote average 8.2*

-A young woman&#39;s plans to propose to her girlfriend while at her family&#39;s annual holiday party are upended when she discovers her partner hasn&#39;t yet come out to her conservative parents.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/h58HkQV1gHY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>